 Affair Recovery: Finding hope and surviving infidelity

-You are not alone; infidelity is very common.
 Many marriages experience some type of affair.
 But it’s important to know that infidelity does not have to mean the relationship is over.
-Many relationships not only survive infidelity, but they can also grow stronger through the experience.
-But, moving forward requires hard work on both sides.
+Many relationships not only survive infidelity, but they can even grow stronger through the recovery process.
+Moving forward requires hard work on both sides.
 Affair Recovery Counseling can be an important part of the infidelity recovery process.

 Steps to healing infidelity